← Back to Articles

 Increase Your Productivity in Just 20 Minutes Per Day

-Improving your typing speed with just 20 minutes of daily practice is a simple change that produces ongoing gains—faster emails, documents, and more time saved long term.
+Improve typing speed with 20 minutes daily practice.
+Simple change that produces ongoing gains in emails, documents and time saved.

 You probably came here because you want to squeeze more out of your work day.
 One of the biggest time drains many people overlook is typing.
 We write emails, memos, documents, messages—all day.
 Yet very few people work on typing faster.